bitbi-core/bitbi.org.website/content/build.md

 +++
 weight = 20
-title = "Build with RGB"
+title = "Build with BTB"
 +++

-RGB was designed to allow everything that is possible with blockchain-based smart contracts (like in Ethereum and other systems) &ndash; but in the scalable, robust and private way.
-With RGB, you can do the following categories of smart contracts (and much more):
+BTB was designed to allow everything that is possible with blockchain-based smart contracts (like in Ethereum and other systems) &ndash; but in the scalable, robust and private way.
+With BTB, you can do the following categories of smart contracts (and much more):

 * ### Tokens